onthebusiness/harelang.org/content/tutorials/introduction.md

       This becomes more important when you consider that Hare is an expression-oriented language.
-In the sample here, each branch of our switch expression provides a value (the name of the color) to serve as the result of the switch expression &mdash; except for `color::GREEN`.
+In the sample here, each branch of our switch expression provides a value (the name of the color) to serve as the result of the switch expression&nbsp;&mdash; except for `color::GREEN`.
       The use of a terminating expression here, abort(), prevents the code from continuing after this point, so this branch is not required to provide a result and is not considered when determining the switch expression's result type.

       We have taken advantage of this behavior many times throughout the tutorial.
 For example, in [Using yield](#using-yield), the branch which